InemesitUmoh/InemesitUmoh/README.md

 I'm a Data and Business Intelligence Analyst!
 </h2>

-I enjoy collecting, analyzing, and interpreting complex datasets from various sources, including spreadsheets, databases, and secondary sources to identify trends, improve performance and processes, and make data-driven decision-making.
+I enjoy collecting, analyzing, and interpreting complex datasets from various sources, including spreadsheets, databases, APIs, and secondary sources to identify trends, improve performance and processes, and make data-driven decision-making.
 I also enjoy developing and maintaining dashboards, visualizing data insights, and collaborating with cross-functional teams and leadership to meet business objectives.
 I'm life-long learner, open to learn new tools and processes to help businesses and organisations make informed decisions.

 ### 🤝 Connect with me: